Type Conversion

 JavaScript is a loosely typed or a dynamic language.
 Variables in JavaScript are not directly associated with any particular value type, and any variable can be assigned (and re-assigned) values of all types:

+There are 6 primitive data types: string, number, bigint, boolean, undefined, and symbol.
 There also is null, which is seemingly primitive, but indeed is a special case for every Object: and any structured type is derived from null by the Prototype Chain.

 Except for null and undefined, all primitive values have object equivalents that wrap around the primitive values: